-In this article, I’m going to show you how to lay turf, step-by-step.
+In this article, I’m going to show you how to lay turf, step-by-step and care for your new lawn.

 While it’s more expensive than sowing grass seed, laying turf is the quickest and easiest way to create a new lawn.
 And it means you’ll almost instantly have a good-looking, usable area in your garden.